- TABLE OF CONTENTS

 Alternatively, a continued epidemic provokes global aggressive control efforts plus a research program to develop a vaccine, plus development of treatments using protective antibodies from survivors.
 Wealthy nations provide assistance to poorer nations in control measures without provoking "anti-imperialist" reactions.
 New cases are followed with rigorous contract tracing and strict quarantine measures.
 Intense local outbreaks are contained in limited areas by strongly enforced travel restrictions.
 Numbers of infections peak and then fall over the remainder of 2003.

 Worst case scenario: SARS spreads unchecked into many of the poorest nations with inadequate facilities for monitoring and control.
-Health services and contact tracers come under severe strain, made worse by rumour and panic.
+Health services and contact tracers come under severe strain, made worse by rumor and panic.
 Draconian measures, introduced by some countries to enable disease control, have the unfortunate effect of making many people with symptoms afraid to come forward, in case they lose their liberty, access to their own children and so on, forcing the infection to spread even faster underground.
 Many tens of thousands become infected, resulting in a global pandemic similar to spread of flu each year (which as we have seen itself kills 500,000 people annually), infecting perhaps 2-10% of the global population and resulting in up to 30 million deaths as well as paralysis of health care systems with health care professionals becoming casualties in large numbers and others too scared to turn up to work.
 Such a scenario would also have major impact on national economies, especially sectors such as travel and tourism.

 Such viral plagues have happened before: for example just under 100 years ago with a virulent flu epidemic which killed many millions of people before mutating once again and disappearing.
 Many experts in infectious diseases have been saying for a long time that it could only be a matter of time before history repeats itself.

-The influenza pandemic of 1918-1919 killed more people than the Great War, (known today as the first world war or WW1).
+The influenza pandemic of 1918-1919 killed more people than the Great War, (known today as the World War One or WW1).
 Estimates vary but some believe as many as 2 billion people were infected of which 30 million died.
 It was the most devastating epidemic in recorded world history.
 More people died of flu in a single year than in four-years of the Black Death Bubonic Plague from 1347 to 1351.
 Known as "Spanish Flu" or "La Grippe" the influenza of 1918-1919 was a global disaster.
 Many were struck down rapidly.
 For example one man started a ride on a street car feeling well and was dead a few blocks down the road.